For a successful paint job, you must have the right equipment and technique. Practise these tips for the best results on your next project.

 To use a roller you'll need a tray, frame, roller cover and possibly an extension pole.
 Make sure you have the right roller for the job.
-Generally speaking, 6-8mm nap covers are used for gloss and semi gloss paints, 10-12mm nap covers for low sheen and flat paints on walls and 20-32mm nap covers for most paints on rough surfaces like concrete or textured walls.
+Generally speaking, 6-8mm nap covers are used for gloss and semi gloss paints, 10-12mm nap covers for low sheen and flat paints on walls and 20-32mm nap covers for most paints on rough surfaces such as concrete or textured walls.

-- Fit the roller to the frame.
+Fit the roller to the frame.

-- Pour paint into the reservoir at the end of the roller tray.
+Pour paint into the reservoir at the end of the roller tray.
 Do not overfill.

-- Once you’ve covered the area, level the finish by laying-off with long, parallel strokes.
-Laying-off needs to be done before the paint has commenced drying, so it’s best to work in sections at a time.
+Once you’ve covered the area, level the finish by laying off with long, parallel strokes.
+Laying off needs to be done before the paint has commenced drying, so it’s best to work in sections at a time.

-- Never leave a paint-covered roller exposed to the air for any length of time.
-Wrap it in plastic cling wrap when you take a short break, and make sure to clean it completely after use.
+Never leave a paint-covered roller exposed to the air for any length of time.
+Wrap it in plastic wrap when you take a short break, and make sure to clean it completely after use.

 Application pads can be used for cutting in where there are lots of edges to paint around.

-- Simply load the pad with paint using a paintbrush.
+Simply load the pad with paint using a paintbrush.

-- Place it on the wall, checking the guide wheels are clean and run the wheels along the architrave, skirting or corner.
+Place it on the wall, checking the guide wheels are clean and run the wheels along the architrave, skirting or corner.

-- Use long even strokes with firm pressure.
+Use long even strokes with firm pressure.

 Make confident decisions about your project needs with support from our wide network of painters or speak to one of our Customer Service consultants now.